 In addition, it is arguable that it is not equitable that a bank which recklessly lent money should be allowed to secure a significant judgement against the borrower.
 There are a number of test cases in the pipeline which we believe will test the current culture of full recourse loans.

-If you know somebody who is struggling with their mortgage repayments and / or is in arrears then we can offer a legal solution based on our extensive experience in this area.
+If you know somebody who is struggling with their mortgage repayments and / or is in arrears, we can offer a legal solution based on our extensive experience in this area.